 Still, most gamers on a budget will love how the Battle Buds sound as their 10mm drivers are tuned specifically for gaming.
 What this means is that certain frequencies that are crucial for tactical and spatial awareness are brought to the forefront.
 The Battle Buds will allow you to pinpoint where certain footsteps, gun reloading sounds, etc. come from with decent accuracy.

-But this also means that some frequencies like the mids (and particularly the vocals) are somewhat receded.
-And due to this, listening to music on the Battle Buds is not something we advise.
+However, this also means that some frequencies like the mids (and particularly the vocals) are somewhat receded.
+Due to this, listening to music on the Battle Buds is not something we advise.
 What’s more, non-competitive games suffer from this a bit as well.

 You can still enjoy playing these games on the Battle Buds just fine (unlike regular music listening), but they won’t enhance the gameplay experience in any way.